 Level 3 - Mental Perfection

-The difference between Conscious and Subconscious mind activities is about instruction to the muscles and instinctive muscle action as a performance..
-When we are learning the basis of Lawn Bowling, and developing the muscle movements we are instructing our muscles with conscious thoughts.
+The difference between Conscious and Subconscious mind activities in sports, is about the instruction to the muscles and subconscious or instinctive muscle action as a performance develop through practice.
+When we are learning the basis of Lawn Bowling, and developing these new muscle movements, our conscious mind is instructing our muscles with instruction and thoughts of what we are expecting.

 The first "Image Visualization" a new Lawn Bowler develops is his "Bowl Bias Image".
-In the first year of training he is using some object (foot of his skip or mark on back ditch) for his delivery line.
+Where in the first year of training they are using some object (foot of his skip or mark on back ditch) for their new delivery line.
 But by the end of his first season, he begins to see a image of the actual path the bowl will take to the jack because of the delivery weight he has chosen and the bowl's Bias.
 (If he has not changed his bowl and it's bias several times)

 A blog written in December 2012 about "Three Subconscious mind Eercises" is a good step into the working toward Visualization.
 Although the blog is long you can learn to have confidence in your Subconscious mind's ability and your Cognitive ability to control it.

 To tell a story as you remember the event is to relive the actual event memory and describe it to the listener.
 You see it.
 That is Visualization.
-You do visualization several time a day from remembering where you left an object to remember something you say or read.
-Now your next step is to be passive about your action of using those memory (or visions) and develop the mental muscle to exercise your cognitive ability to build them into "Muscle Memory" in your sport action or performance.
+You do visualization several time a day from remembering where you left an object, like your keys; to remember something you say or read.
+Using these memories, your next step is to be passive about developing the ability to use those memory (or visions) into mental muscle performance.
+Like a practice develops your muscles, so also to exercise your cognitive ability to build these images of performance memories into a instinctive performance, or what is called "Muscle Memory"; we must stop thinking of how to perform our sport action or performance and just let it happen.

 What Are Cognitive Abilities? - HappyNeuron Pro

-However, many of our body actions during an average day are not Conscious actions but Instinctive actions.
+Because many of our body actions during an average day are not Conscious muscle actions but Instinctive performance like breathing, heart beat or sudden actions in time of danger.
 Beside these brain actions we have cognitive abilities which are a major part we used in our sports as we grow our performance.
 Walking did not occur in a few seconds.
-It involved many instinctive actions which we developed as "Muscle Memories" so as to keep our balance while lifting the foot and moving our balance forward.
-Body functions like breathing and coughing or chocking reactions are also Suvival instinctive actions.
-Yes, we can force a cough when asked by the doctor which is a conscious instruction but when a cough is needed it is instinctive.
+It involved many instinctive actions which we developed as a toddler and these "Muscle Memories" worked to keep our balance while lifting the foot and as we stepped it instinctive was moving our balance forward.

 Anonymous Febuary 11, 2023 10:45 am

-So to ask about picking up the bowl as if everything is done when only one third is done means you will grow an old man on club social greens rolling for the fun.
+So to ask about going and picking up the next bowl as if everything is done when only one half or two thirds is done means you will grow an old man on club social greens rolling for the fun.
 To be a good bowler means every bowl must be a teacher in all three areas of bowls.
-Don't hurry as there is a lot between picking up a bowl and returning from the mat.
-Even learning from others mistakes or successes
+Don't hurry as there is a lot between picking up your bowl and returning from the mat.
+And even more if your "Post Delivery" and "Post-Delivery Routine" is performed.
+Often we are tired by the end of a few ends of play because of all the thinking.
+Even to be learning from others mistakes or success must be included.

-All athletics from Golf to Table Tennis have Muscle Memory performance because we eventually stop instructing the muscles what to do and allow the muscles which now has an instinctive ability of how to perform that action.
+All athletics from Golf to Table Tennis have and use Muscle Memory performances because they have eventually stop consciously instructing their muscles on how and what to do.
+They have developed the ability to allow the muscles which now has an instinctive ability to perform that action.

 The subconscious had shown Alex where his "cochon" had gone had it actually been there.
 I had tricked his mind by removing the "Cochon" when Alex was not looking.
 Imagine how you would feel and the problem which we experience if the mind had not shown an image of the flying "cochon or something similar to Alex.